gabod2000/Terasys-API/README.md

 - clone the repo on a local machine
 - navigate to project root directory
-- run docker build -t (give it a name of your choice) . remember to put the "." indicating the current folder e.g docker build -t Tersarys-image .
+- run docker build -t (give it a name of your choice) . remember to put the "." indicating the current folder e.g docker build -t terasys-image .
-- after the build is successful you can run docker images to see the list of exisiting images including the one we just created
+- after the build is successful you can run "docker images" to see the list of exisiting images including the one we just created
-- run "docker run --name Tersarys-container(tagging our container by giving it a custom name) -i -t Tersarys-image(name of existing image)
+- run "docker run --name tersarys-container(tagging our container by giving it a custom name) -i -t tersarys-image(name of existing image)
 - run localhost:8089 as specified in config.js to confirm if it works

+### **Docker commands**

+- to force remove an image run "docker rmi -f image_id"
+- to remove a docker container "docker remove container_id"
+- To remove docker image run "docker images" to capture the name of the image you want to remove

 ### **Introduction**